Makes 12 small scones

 ½ cup cold butter

-1 cup minced crystallized ginger, cinnamon chips, or chocolate chips
+1 cup minced crystallized ginger, cinnamon chips, or chocolate

 2/3 cup canned pumpkin**